-- Activation of the Municipal Gateway District through the development of a vacant underutilized with residential or mixed-use land uses appropriate for the surrounding area. - Compliance with the specific development guidelines for the Katz Property that were formally adopted as part of the rezoning of the Municipal Gateway District. - Fulfillment of long-standing community desires for high quality park and civic space as well as preservation of viewsheds and minimized traffic impacts. - Contribution of property tax revenues to helps further diversify the Village's fiscal base and relieve tax burden on residential property owners.
+- Activation of the Municipal Gateway Overlay District through the development of a vacant parcel with residential or mixed-use land uses appropriate for the surrounding area. - Compliance with the specific development guidelines for the Katz Property that were formally adopted as part of the rezoning of the Municipal Gateway District. - Fulfillment of long-standing community desires for public space as well as preservation of viewsheds and minimized traffic impacts. - Contribution of property tax revenues to helps further diversify the Village's fiscal base and relieve tax burden on residential property owners.